 Personal Injury/Wrongful Death

-- Regularly retained by national and international manufacturers, suppliers, and distributors to defend a wide variety of claims for personal injuries and death.
+- Regularly retained by national and international manufacturers, suppliers, and distributors to defend high exposure and catastrophic loss personal injury and death cases.

 - Defense verdict for an emergency room physician who allegedly failed to diagnose a female patient’s condition that resulted in sterilization.

-- Successful defense of a College Station hospital on a claim that it released an ER patient without a chaperone, who subsequently sustained a severe head injury in a one-car accident.
+- Successful defense of a College Station hospital on a claim that it released an ER patient without a chaperone, who subsequently sustained a catastrophic head injury in a one-car accident.